Ignacy Posadzy: Early priesthood

-After ordination, Fr.
-Posadzy worked in parish ministry in Poznań.
-His great preaching talent as well as his zeal for confession were soon noticed.
+After ordination, Posadzy worked in parish ministry in Poznań.
+His great preaching talent and his zeal for confession were soon noticed.
 After three years of work at the Poznań Fara, he was entrusted with the role of prefect at the State Teachers' Seminary in Poznań.
-He was recognized as a gifted writer.
-He became friends with Fr.
-Nikodem Cieszyński, editor of "Rocznik Katolicki" (The Catholic Yearbook).
-Fr.
+He was recognised as a gifted writer.
+He became friends with Nikodem Cieszyński, editor of "Rocznik Katolicki" (The Catholic Yearbook).
 Posadzy also became a co-editor of "Biblioteka Kaznodziejska" (The Preacher's Library) and "Wiadomości dla Duchowieństwa" (News for the Clergy).
 He was also a member of the Polish Writers' Union.

-Following his ordination, Fr.
-Posadzy spent his vacations traveling abroad, living among Polish emigrants.
-In 1923 he stayed in Saxony and Bavaria, where he organized services for Polish emigrants on Sundays and holidays.
-In July 1924 he spent time serving in Hesse.
+Following his ordination, Posadzy spent his vacations by travelling abroad and living among Polish emigrants.
+In 1923, he stayed in Saxony and Bavaria, where he organised services for Polish emigrants on Sundays and holidays.
+In July 1924, he spent time serving in Hesse.
 He made another pastoral journey in 1925.
 In August 1926, on behalf of the State Emigration Office, he left for Denmark.
-In 1928 he visited Polish communities in Romania.
-In 1929, sent by Venerable August Cardinal Hlond, he traveled to Brazil, Uruguay and Argentina to gather information regarding the Polish communities there.
-This visitation lasted from May to September 1929.
+In 1928, he visited Polish communities in Romania.
+In 1929, sent by August Hlond, Posadzy travelled to Brazil, Uruguay and Argentina to gather information regarding the Polish communities there.
+The visitation lasted from May to September 1929.

 In May 1930, he attended in the International Eucharistic Congress in Carthage.

-In 1930, again at the request of Venerable August Cardinal Hlond, Posadzy made another journey across the Atlantic to once again visit the Polish migrant communities in Brazil, Argentina, and Uruguay.
-This visitation lasted longer than the first, from June 1930 to June 1931.
+In 1930, again at the request of Hlond, Posadzy made another journey across the Atlantic to once again visit the Polish migrant communities in Brazil, Argentina, and Uruguay.
+The second visitation lasted longer than the first, from June 1930 to June 1931.

-In 1938, Fr.
-Posadzy published a memoir of his travels to the Polish Communities of South America titled "The Way of the Pilgrims" (Drogą Pielgrzymów).
+In 1938, Posadzy published a memoir of his travels to the Polish communities of South America, "The Way of the Pilgrims" (Drogą Pielgrzymów).

 Society of Christ

-In 1932, Venerable August Cardinal Hlond entrusted Fr.
-Posadzy with the establishment of a new religious order, the Society of Christ.
-He served as Superior General of the Society until 1968.
+In 1932, Hlond entrusted Posadzy with the establishment of a new religious order, the Society of Christ.
+Posadzy served as its Superior General until 1968.

-Founding the Society of Christ
+Foundation

-In 1930, prior to Fr.
-Posadzy's making his second visitation of the Polish communities in South America, Venerable August Cardinal Hlond asked Fr.
-Posadzy if he would consider leading a new religious order the Cardinal was seeking to establish.
-This order would later come to be known as the Society of Christ.
-This missionary order would send priests around the world to serve Polish migrants wherever they resided.
+In 1930, prior to Posadzy's making his second visitation of the Polish communities in South America, Hlond asked Posadzy to consider leading a new religious order that Hlond was seeking to establish.
+The order would later come to be known as the Society of Christ.
+The missionary order would send priests around the world to serve Polish migrants wherever they resided.